-In order to simulate a professional translation environment, drawing from Skopostheorie and in particular from Nord (1997), for each translation task we will specify a translation 'brief', that is a plausible translation assignment given by a potential commissioner.
+With the aim of simulating a professional translation environment, drawing from Skopostheorie and in particular from C. Nord (1997), we will specify a translation 'brief' for each translation task, that is a plausible translation assignment given by a potential commissioner.
 Nord explains what happens in a professional environment in the following terms: